splanck/vc/docs/vcdoc.md

 int main() { return foo(); }
 ```

-Any mismatch results in `semantic_print_error` reporting the source
+Any mismatch results in `error_print` reporting the source
 location of the failure.

 ### ir